whynotmake-it/rivership/packages/springster/README.md

 Spring animations and simulations, simplified.

-Mostly adapted and heavily inspired by [fluid_animations](https://pub.dev/packages/fluid_animations).
+> Partially adapted from and heavily inspired by [fluid_animations](https://pub.dev/packages/fluid_animations).

 ## Features 🎯

 - 🎨 Simple spring-based animations with customizable bounce and duration
 - 🔄 Spring-based draggable widgets with smooth return animations
-- 🎯 Spring curve for use with standard Flutter animations
+- 🎯 Spring curves for use with standard Flutter animations
-- 🪝 Flutter Hooks support for spring animations
 - 📱 2D spring animations for complex movements

 ## Installation 💻